-As a solo business consultancy owner and CMO/CGO, I don’t always have a need for large video calls.
+As a solo business consultancy operator and interim CMO and CGO, I don’t always have a need for large video calls.
 Free zoom, meet and FaceTime are all good options but I have been using whereby in recent weeks and it’s a great alternative.
 Great quality for up to 4 people for free, I have not had an issue with the video or audio.
 There are two other options for premium services but if you have had enough of other alternatives or have a need for a high-quality product Whereby is well worth a signup.

 Two things that we have all realised, cameras on laptops are poor quality, fuzzy and frustrating, seeing your colleagues clearly is essential and good audio makes and breaks meeting attention.

 Thankfully my girlfriend brought me a dedicated USBC webcam the Logitech streamcam, it is crystal clear HD, has a good mic inbuilt and streams by default in HD.
 It works well with FaceTime, with Google Meets, Zoom, Whereby and Zoom.
 There are not many other good webcams available, and I have found it really helps me and was a talking point for many people who said how clear my video is.